|

 appeared on the web of the Hilton sisters at some party, and they kept

-instantly wrote an essay about it, figuring that it would be all over
+dropped everything, wrote an essay about it, and posted it immediately,

-the news, and 1585 would be first on the scene.
-Now,
+figuring that the story would blow up and The 1585 would be first on

-fortunately for the Hilton sisters, but unfortunately for us, Anna
+fortunately for the Hilton sisters, but unfortunately for me, Anna

 all.
-But it happened, and this is the essay we wrote about it
+But it happened, and this is the essay I wrote about it

 saying “fag”

-and “nigger” at a party, and we thought we might as
+and “nigger” at a party, and I thought I might as

 of course, the same questions apply as to any